~ Current Projects ~

 In North America, climate warming is expected to cause northward and upward elevational range shifts in plant species and changes in local community composition.
-We don’t know how these temporal changes in taxonomic diversity and composition have been studied, their consequences for functional diversity and composition (i.e. the community’s set of phenotypic traits) are poorly understood.
+We don’t know how these temporal changes in species diversity and composition will affect functional diversity and composition (i.e. the community’s set of phenotypic traits).
 Yet, functional composition has been shown to be better predictors of community properties and ecosystem functioning than taxonomic composition.
-Moreover, while research indicates that traits are good predictors of species performance along spatial gradients, traits have seldom been used to predict changes in species relative abundances over time.
-We propose to: (1) examine how functional diversity has changed over time in response to a warming climate; and (2) assess whether changes in species relative abundances can be predicted by phenotypic traits.
-We use a unique dataset combining temporal and spatial environmental gradients within the Parc National du Mont Mégantic, to which we are adding new data on key plant functional traits.
+Moreover, while research indicates that traits are good predictors of species performance along spatial gradients, traits have seldom been used to predict changes in species relative abundances over time. here we: (1) examine how functional diversity has changed over time in response to a warming climate; and (2) assess whether changes in species relative abundances can be predicted by phenotypic traits.
+We use a unique dataset combining temporal and spatial environmental gradients within the Parc National du Mont Mégantic, to which we added new data on key plant functional traits.